jlgrall/esEngine/doc/gettingadvanced.md

 movementGroup.append( "Follow", "Move" );

 // Another more readeable way using arrays.
-// Wach array will be translated into a new SystemGroup,
+// Each array will be translated into a new SystemGroup,
 // and the first string of each array is the group name. updateGroup = eJS.systemGroup( [ "update",
 	[ "movement",